WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

-F. Copyright: All rights, including copyright and database right, in this Site and its Content (including all text, images, software, illustrations, artwork, high resolution photography, video clips, audio clips, any after-sales material, and ancillary materials) are owned by or licensed to WGBH, or otherwise used by WGBH as permitted by applicable law or agreement.
-In the case of User Generated Content, the contents are licensed to WGBH by the user as set forth herein.
+F. Copyright: All rights, including copyright and database right, in this Site and its Content (including all text, images, software, illustrations, artwork, high resolution photography, video clips, audio clips, any after-sales material, and ancillary materials) are owned by or licensed to GBH, or otherwise used by GBH as permitted by applicable law or agreement.
+In the case of User Generated Content, the contents are licensed to GBH by the user as set forth herein.

-G. Trademarks: All trademarks, service marks, and trade names are proprietary to WGBH, unless otherwise noted, in which case they are the trademarks, service marks, and/or trade names of the respective owner as indicated by the mark, as the case may be.
+G. Trademarks: All trademarks, service marks, and trade names are proprietary to GBH, unless otherwise noted, in which case they are the trademarks, service marks, and/or trade names of the respective owner as indicated by the mark, as the case may be.
 All rights are reserved by the respective owners.
-You may not use any WGBH-provided service marks, logos or graphics, without WGBH’s prior written consent, except that you shall have the right, and obligation, to use any WGBH or other content provider service mark or logo included in, or required to be used in connection with, Content or other functionalities of the Site, subject to the requirements set forth in these Terms for the use of the Content or other functionalities of the Site.
+You may not use any GBH-provided service marks, logos or graphics, without GBH’s prior written consent, except that you shall have the right, and obligation, to use any GBH or other content provider service mark or logo included in, or required to be used in connection with, Content or other functionalities of the Site, subject to the requirements set forth in these Terms for the use of the Content or other functionalities of the Site.